 Eligibility and Application Process

-• This program is available only to undergraduates in the Electrical and Computer Engineering department majors.
+• This program is available to undergraduates in the Whiting School of Engineering.

 • Students are encouraged to discuss interest in the combined program with their advisor during the junior year to make sure they are well positioned to gain maximum benefit from the program.